Route 66 Thru Arizona

 Although exit 311 will take you to the park’s visitor center and one of its grand viewpoints, providing you have enough time, we recommend traveling through the park from south to north.
 The reason for this direction is for the lighting.
 This way, the sun will be behind you the whole way and will not hinder your vision.
 If you’re coming from the west, exit at Holbrook and then head to the south entrance to the park, which is called Rainbow Forest.
 If you’re traveling the direction of our tour (coming from the east), take exit 311 but drive non-stop to Rainbow Forest, then turn around to go north.

 Most of the park and its famed petrified wood is on the south side of I-40.
 However, the visitor center, gift store, several viewpoints of the Painted Desert, and the historic Painted Desert Inn is located on the north side.
 There’s also a visitor center on the south side at Rainbow Forest.
-That way, you can get information no matter what direction you’ll be driving.
+That way, you can get information no matter which direction you’ll be driving.

 If you visit all the sites in the park, mainly on the one road that goes north-south, it can take all day.
 But if you spend just brief periods of time, it can be done in half a day or less.
 There’s lot of interesting and color sights to see here, so you don’t want to miss out.
+If you’re planning to stay a day or more, we recommend either getting a hotel room in nearby Holbrook or Winslow.
+There are no campgrounds in the park, but Homolovi Ruins State Park or Clear Creek Lake near Winslow have campgrounds.

 Petrified Wood